jmackey-astro/pion-docs/README.md

 The source text is using [reStructuredText](https://www.sphinx-doc.org/en/stable/usage/restructuredtext/index.html) format, and is in `docs/source/`

-Only Jonathan Mackey can update the online version of the PION docs at [https://www.pion.ie/docs/](https://www.pion.ie/docs/) via the DIAS webpage updating interface.
-This repo is for keeping a master copy of the source code for the documentation.

 Please don't add anything in `/docs/build` to the repository, only your changes to the source code.
 A good way to not add in new files is with the `-a` flag: